 IT Operations Survey

-Consider the recent case of a Fortune 500 financial services company that spent 18 months building a custom incident response automation system, only to discover that commercial alternatives had evolved significantly during their development cycle.
+A real-world example—the recent case of a Fortune 500 financial services company that spent 18 months building a custom incident response automation system, only to discover that commercial alternatives had evolved significantly during their development cycle.

 Advantages of Buy vs Build

-The Build Approach: Custom Development
+The Build Approach

-The Buy Approach: Commercial Solutions
+The Buy Approach

 What Are the Key Factors in Build vs Buy AIOps Automation?